 - 2 x DC motors

 Demonstrating the Car Controller feature within the SAM Space app, students explored the functionality of using the tablet as a remote to manoeuvre their car.
 The students’ task was to continue developing their car from Lesson 2, transforming it into an ambulance with a flashing light and siren.
 Working in groups, they each tinkered with a range of functions to successfully create their ambulances with a variety of code, yet all achieving the same outcome.
 Each group shared with the class the code they developed to successfully create their ambulance, showcasing various strategies that were used and highlighting that there were multiple ways to achieve the end result.

 Each year, our Year 6 students complete a Sustainability unit of work.
 Part of this unit requires students to create a house, showcasing sustainable features that will have a positive impact on the environment.

 With a slight redesign of this unit this year, which included the integration of components of the digital technologies curriculum, SAM Labs was used by students to allow their sustainable features to come to life and act as they would in a real house.

 Students worked in groups of four to research and design their house with sustainable features.
-Each group was limited to 5 SAM Labs blocks, and had access to a range of cardboard, paper and recycled materials to create their designs.
+Each group was limited to five SAM Labs blocks and had access to a range of cardboard, paper and recycled materials to create their designs.